Qubit-Hex/cloudChef/README.md

 @purpose:   Cloud chef is a business tool inorder to store recipes and create employee schedules
-            this application was meant to be used a single page application. for employees and employees to have readly access to information about their said working organisation.
+            this application was meant to be used a single page application. for employees and employees to have instant access to information about their said working organisation.